ysagon/clusterwebapp/faq.md

 Currently we have four partions: **parallel**, **shared**, **bigmem**, and **debug**.
 The criteria to choose the right partition are:

-1. If it just a test, send it to the **debug** partition.
+1. If it's just a test, send it to the **debug** partition.
 It will be limited to 15 minutes, but that will be enough to check if everything starts fine.
 On the plus side, two nodes are reserved for the debug partition during the day, so you won't need to